davidmartinez10/bigfloat/README.md

 ```javascript
 bigfloat.evaluate("10 / 3 == 3"); // false
 ```

+It would be nice to have a transpiler that replaces JavaScript numbers and operators for bigfloat function calls, but it seemed to me very convenient to have this functionality available at runtime.

 Caveats:
 - The parser relies on a technique that was used in the FORTRAN I compiler that consists in fully parenthesizing the expression before evaluating it, thus exponentiation operators are left-associative like those of MATLAB and Excel.
 This will be replaced with a Top Down Operator Precedence parser in the near future and this issue will be solved.